Plymouth River Keepers

 To help improve the area, SWW used this EU to enable Westcountry Rivers Trust to conduct work to improve the urban watercourses in the Plymouth area, particularly the Tamerton stream,* which has led to the creation of the Plymouth River Keepers (PRK) project.

 WRT has often worked with communities to achieve positive results for people and nature and recognises community involvement is vital to the success of PRK.
+We worked with the Bioregional Learning Centre (BLC) in the early stages of the project to support community engagement.

-WRT aims to undertake the following actions, which are designed to increase the recovery in fish populations and restore, and improve the resilience of, local streams via engagement with people from the local community:
+WRT aimed to undertake the following actions, which are designed to increase the recovery in fish populations and restore, and improve the resilience of, local streams via engagement with people from the local community:

 Baseline data collection (to inform which further surveys are required and potential works to be undertaken):